kwhite2/git/lessons.md

 ```
 Initialized empty Git repository in /home/patrick/projects/git/.git/
 ```
 Now Git is tracking our directory.
-Importantly, it has not done any versioning yet.
-There is no history of changes as of yet: 1) because there are no files and we haven't made any changes, 2) becuase we have to tell Git when to take a snapshot, which we go through in the next section.
+However, it has not done any versioning yet.
+This is because 1) we haven't told Git to take a snapshot yet, and 2) there are no files in the folder to take a snapshot of.
 For now, Git knows this folder exists and is prepared to take a snapshot of the files when you tell it to.

 Before version control is useful, we'll have to create a text file for Git to track.
 For this session, the file we will track will be a course syllabus—we'll create that next.

 ### Creating a Syllabus in Markdown

 To create a plain text file, we're going to switch to our text editor, VS Code, to create and edit a file named `syllabus.md` and save it to our 'git-practice' folder.

 If you have not installed VS Code, review [the installation instructions here](https://github.com/DHRI-Curriculum/install/blob/master/sections/vscode.md).

 In terminal, check to make sure you are in your `git-practice` folder.
 (HINT: use 'pwd' to see what directory you are currently in) Next, type:
 ```